 The size of the television is also determined by the anticipated viewing distance.
 You should buy a large TV, if you intend to view from a longer distance.
 A large living room will be better with a large screen TV.

 A small television is okay for the kitchen.
 You may also go for a refrigerator with a built-in TV.

 Today there are four popular screen display technologies to choose from.
 These are the Liquid Crystal Display (LCD), Light Emitting Diode (LED), Organic LED (OLED) and the Plasma TVs.
 Each of these technologies have their merits and demerits.

 If room space is important (ie. You have limited space) then you should consider the flat-panel LCD and Plasma models.
 These models are ultra slim and makes the best of limited space.
-They are also very stylish.
-Some of these TVs are less than 5-inch thin.
+Some of these TVs are less than 3.5 cm thin.

 Flat panel TVs are more fashionable these days.
 They are stylish and are now growing in popularity.
-So, if you do not want to come across as one from the stone ages, you should aim for a flat-panel TV e.g. LCD, Plasma, LED, 3D TV.
+So, if you do not want to come across as one from the stone ages, you should aim for a flat-panel TV e.g. LCD, Plasma, LED, OLED TV as your next television.

-Flat panel LCD TVs have a wider viewing angle than plasma.
+Flat panel LED TVs have a wider viewing angle than plasma.
 However, both are still inferior to CRT when it comes to viewing angle.
 Viewing angle is the angle at which a TV can be viewed without a considerable reduction in the picture quality.
 The image from an LCD or plasma TV tends to lose its quality if you view from the side just like mobile phone displays.

 However, LED TV, LCD TV, and Plasma TV offer better picture quality and clarity.
 This is because they can display a lot more pixels.

 Before you buy an LED, LCD or Plasma TV there are a few things you must know.